Meeting Controls for Cisco endpoints

 • spotlight / pin a participant*

 * For Microsoft Teams meetings, the macro gives you the option to "pin" a participant.
-This will focus on that participant, but only on the endpoint on which the macro is being used.
-Participants in a Microsoft Teams meeting can also have a "spotlight" status, which means that the participant has focus in the video layout that is shown to all participants.
+This focuses on that participant, but only on the endpoint on which the macro is being used.
+People using native Teams clients can also "spotlight" a participant, which means that the participant has focus in the video layout that is shown to all participants.

 Supported endpoints and conferences